bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:11:00

-Yeah, I mean, if I was, I would definitely subpoena Block Explorer.
+Yeah, if I was, I would definitely subpoena Block Explorer.
 I think Ledger keeps their logs on Ledger Live for like five years or something.
 So yeah, I think, I think, Yeah, I don't know if you guys are interested.
 I think that's another angle we're interested in is this hardware wallet kind of integration.